YoloNomy/YoloNomy.github.io/_thermo/statistical/grandcanonical.md

 In order to introduce the grand canonical ensemble, let us first go back on the discrete case, which already allowed us to derive very powerful results without having to deal with the complexity of phase space.

-Consider a system with accessible microstates caracterised by an energy $E_i$ and a number of particle $\mathcal{N}_i$.
+Consider a system with accessible microstates characterized by an energy $E_i$ and a number of particle $\mathcal{N}_i$.
 This would be typically the case of an open system in contact with a large reservoir, in which particle are free to enter and leave freely.
-The reservoir still impose the system to have a mean energy $\langle E \rangle=U$ and a mean particle number $\langle N \rangle$.
+The reservoir still impose the system to have a mean energy $\langle E \rangle=U$ and a mean particle number $\langle \mathcal{N} \rangle$, which we will note $\mathcal{N}$ for simplicity.
 Maximizing the entropy $S$ of the system in this context, means asking for the constraints:

 $$